wodby/docs/deployment/post-deployment-scripts.md

 ## Logs

-You can find output logs of executed post-deployment scripts under `Application > Tasks`
+You can find output logs of executed post-deployment scripts under `Instance > Tasks`